 Royal Phuket City Hotel

-Situated on Phangnga Road in the heart of Phuket Town, this mid-range hotel places guests within easy walking distance of the historic Old Town district, nearby temples, and the popular Sunday Walking Night Market.
-Higher-floor rooms offer city and ocean views, and the property includes an on-site restaurant serving breakfast, with staff noted for being courteous and helpful.
-For travellers seeking to explore authentic Thai culture and local street life rather than beach resort areas, the central location is a practical advantage.
-Rooms are described by guests as clean and reasonably spacious, though the decor leans dated relative to the price point in deluxe categories.
-The hotel caters to a range of travellers, including solo visitors, with the surrounding neighbourhood considered safe and well-served by local dining, markets, and transport options including taxis and tuk-tuks.
-The property also functions as an event and convention venue, so the atmosphere can vary depending on what is taking place during a stay.
-Good to know: This hotel suits cultural travellers more than those prioritising beach access, as it is located in Phuket Town rather than coastal resort areas.
-Visiting between November and February offers more comfortable conditions for exploring the surrounding streets and temples on foot.
-When visiting nearby religious sites, covered shoulders and knees are required out of respect for local customs.
-Smoking is prohibited in rooms.
+Situated on Phangnga Road in the heart of Phuket Town, this mid-range hotel serves as a practical base for travellers focused on culture, history, and local street life rather than beach resort areas.
+The surrounding neighbourhood places guests within easy walking distance of the historic Old Town district, nearby temples, and the popular Sunday Walking Night Market, making it a sensible choice for those wanting to explore the more authentic side of Phuket on foot.
+Rooms are described by guests as clean and reasonably spacious, with higher floors offering views across the city and out to the ocean.
+The property includes an on-site restaurant serving breakfast, with vegetarian options available, and staff are consistently noted for being courteous and helpful.
+The hotel also operates as a convention and event venue, so the atmosphere can vary depending on what is taking place during a stay.
+The decor in some room categories leans dated relative to the price point, which is worth factoring in when selecting a room type.
+Good to know: This property suits cultural travellers more than those prioritising beach access, as the nearest coastal resort areas require additional transport.
+Visiting between November and February offers the most comfortable conditions for exploring the surrounding streets and temples on foot.
+When visiting nearby religious sites, covered shoulders and knees are required as a sign of respect.
+Smoking is not permitted in rooms.

 Experience hints